Updated October 29, 2024

 The fact that TD has hitched its rewards wagon to Expedia makes it an interesting proposition.
 I’m impressed with Expedia For TD’s online portal for booking and redeeming points for travel (and changing a reservation or cancelling via the Virtual Assistant), and the First Class Travel Visa Infinite’s x8 points multiplier on Expedia for TD bookings.
 For heavy Expedia users, it’s an attractive addition to a credit card portfolio.

 I’ve been impressed by recent promotional offers with annual fee waivers and sign-up bonuses of up to 135,000 points.
 It demonstrates that TD is interested in attracting new customers.
 To keep them, TD could be more creative with additional travel benefits.
-Reinstating the option for cardholders to convert TD Rewards to Aeroplan would be a welcome start.
+Following Scotiabank’s lead in eliminating the 2.5% fee on purchases in a foreign currency would be a welcome start.

 TD needs to increase the value of Book-any-Way redemptions, and introduce an online system for applying points against those purchases.
 While the Scene+ coding system for travel purchased from other providers isn’t perfect, their system is capable of presenting the vast majority of travel purchases to users for redeeming points online.
 TD needs to craft an online redemption system that’s as user-friendly as their booking system.